 Is there a safe amount of Xanax and Adderall that can be taken?
 The answer to that question is yes, but never at the same time.

 With Xanax, this depends on a doctor’s prescription for your stress and anxiety, and it also takes into account your age, overall health, family history, and other factors.
 The dose should always be at the low end of the spectrum, with increases approved only by your doctor.
 Similarly, when coming off Xanax, your doctor will have you slowly reduce your consumption before you can bring it down to zero.
 Xanax tablets themselves come in strengths of 0.25 mg (milligrams) to 2 mg.
 They should never be crushed, chewed, or broken.

 Much of the same direction applies to Adderall.
 The medication should only be taken with a doctor’s explicit approval and prescription.
 The dosages depend on whether the Adderall is prescribed for the treatment of attention deficit hyperactivity disorder or narcolepsy.
 Adderall tablets go from 5 mg doses up to 30 mg.

 Children who get Adderall should start with 10 mg daily, with 5 mg increases only if symptoms require it.
 The dose should not exceed 40 mg of Adderall a day.
 For adult patients who need Adderall for narcolepsy, the maximum recommended dosage is 60 mg a day, divided into dosages that are taken two or three times throughout the day.

 However, the same caveats remain for both medications.
 As much as they should not be improperly used on their own, they absolutely should not be consumed together.
-Mixing Xanax and Adderall causes extreme danger for the brain, the central nervous system, and the heart, and the practice can quickly lead to addiction and overdose.
+Mixing Xanax and Adderall causes extreme danger for the heart and the central nervous system, and the practice can quickly lead to addiction and overdose.